The Best Cause and Effect Books and Resources

 - Organising information

-Below is a list of picture books perfect for teaching cause and effect with students of any age.
+These picture books are perfect for teaching cause and effect with students of any age.
 Click on each book to explore related resources, lesson plans and activities.
-Towards the end of this post, there are links to external information and resources
+Towards the end of this post, there are also links to external information and resources.

 What are your favourite picture books for teaching cause and effect?
 I will include them in this list so let me know if you have any great suggestions.